-Each year since 1984, former President Carter and his wife, Rosalynn, give a week of their time to help us improve and build homes.
-The Jimmy & Rosalynn Carter Work Project helps raise awareness of the critical need for simple, decent and affordable housing.
+For more than 30 years, former President Carter and his wife, Rosalynn, have helped Habitat for Humanity improve and build homes in the United States and around the world.
+The Jimmy & Rosalynn Carter Work Project helps raise awareness of the critical need for decent and affordable housing.
 The event attracts volunteers from around the world.

 Habitat for Humanity’s 31st annual Jimmy & Rosalynn Carter Work Project brought the Carters together with thousands of volunteers for a weeklong build in Dallas and Fort Worth, Texas.

 For the 30th consecutive year, the Carters joined with volunteers to build and renovate houses in Oakland and San Jose, Calif.; Denver, Colo.; New York City; and Union Beach, N.J.